johannes-b/kubecon22/README.md

 # Feature flagging and lifecycle orchestration together

-> ToDo: Explanation of how OpenFeature and Keptn work together, including an architectural diagram and explanation of the use case
+> ToDo: Explanation of how OpenFeature and Keptn work together, including an architectural diagram and explanation of the use case - Link to the slide deck / PDF.

 # Step-by-step guide